CUBRID/cubrid-manual/en/sql/query/select.rst

 The cross join is a cartesian product, meaning that it is a combination of two tables, without any condition.
 For the cross join, the **CROSS JOIN** keyword can be omitted.
 When it is omitted, the table is separated by a comma (,).

 The following example shows how to write cross join.
-The following two queries will output the same results.

 .. code-block:: sql